rkperes/rammus/README.md

 # Rammus.GG

-A league of legends search engine
+A blazingly fast league of legends search engine written in Go 🚀